mhuang001/fdi-dev/doc/sphinx/usage/dataset.rst

 Metadata and Parameters
 -----------------------

 :Metadata: data about data.
 Defined as a collection of named Parameters.
+Often a parameter shows a property.
+So a parameter in the metadata of a dataset or product is often called a property.

-:Parameter: scalar or vector variables.
+:Parameter: scalar or vector variable with attributes.
 	    This package provides the following parameter types:

    * *Parameter*: Contains a value, description, type, validity specification, and default value.
 Value, default, and type are type-bound in metadata.ParameterTypes.
 If requested, a Parameter can check its value or a given value with the validity specification, which can be a combination of descrete values, ranges, and bit-masked values.